Navigating klone

 "list" or ls to show the contents of your current directory or "location" in the filesystem.#

-If you have just started as a HYAK user, your Home directory might be empty.
+If you have just started as a Hyak user, your Home directory might be empty.

 ls